nasa/harmony-regression-tests/README.md

 * Dimensions of the variable or group.
 * (Variables) Array values and shape.

-Hashed reference files can be produced with the functionality in `shared_utils`:
+Hashed reference files can be produced with the functionality in `earthdata-hashdiff`, installed via `pip install earthdata-hashdiff`:

 ```
-from reference_hashing import create_nc4_hash_file
+from earthdata_hashdiff import create_nc4_hash_file

 create_nc4_hash_file(
     '/path/to/netCDF4/or/HDF5/file.nc4',